 Higher lending charge (HLC)

-This charge is sometimes made if you borrow over a certain LTV, usually 80% as this is seen as carrying a higher risk for the lender.
+This charge is sometimes made if you borrow over a certain Loan to Value (LTV), usually 90% as this is seen as carrying a higher risk for the lender.
 The charge can sometimes be added to your mortgage loan, rather than paid up front, but it will incur interest if you choose this option.

 When buying a house you need to register your new ownership of the property with the Land Registry.
 To do this they will charge a fee, which you’ll pay through your solicitor or licensed conveyancer.

 There are situations where you own a property for a certain amount of time but not the land it stands on.
 This is known as leasehold.

 The charge made by solicitors and licensed conveyors to handle legal paperwork involved in selling and buying property.

 This is the amount you want to borrow as a proportion of the value of the property you’re buying.